I'm a

 At our largest wastewater treatment plant in Māngere, where three quarters of Tāmaki Makaurau’s wastewater is treated, we are using biosolids to rehabilitate an area on Te Motu a Hiaroa (Puketutu Island) that was quarried from the 1950s until the early 2000s.

 It's working well but it won’t last forever.
-By 2035, the rehabilitation project on the island will be complete; and Auckland will need a new proven and reliable solution in place that is capable of handling more than 175,000 tonnes of biosolids each year.
+By 2035, we predict the quarry on the island will be full and the rehabilitation of the previous island contours will commence.
+At this time Auckland will need a new proven and reliable solution in place that is capable of handling more than 175,000 tonnes of biosolids each year.

 What's the timeline?